chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""

-If the coroutine is eligible for heap elision , this intrinsic is lowered to an alloca storing the coroutine frame.
+If the coroutine is eligible for heap elision, this intrinsic is lowered to an alloca storing the coroutine frame.
 Otherwise, it is lowered to constant `null`.
-This intrinsic only needs to be used if a custom allocation function is used (i.e. a function not recognized by LLVM as a memory allocation function).
+This intrinsic only needs to be used if a custom allocation function is used (i.e. a function not recognized by LLVM as a memory allocation function) and the language rules allow for custom allocation / deallocation to be elided when not needed.

 Example:
 """"""""